-Today, an increasing number of cities such as London are becoming more bicycle friendly with separate paths for cyclists to encourage more people take up cycling.
+Today, an increasing number of cities such as London are becoming more bicycle friendly with separate paths for cyclists to encourage more people to take up cycling.
 As a result, cycling has become hugely popular over the past few years with people cycling not just for recreation, but to get to work and run errands as well.
 However, cycling is also not without its fair share of drawbacks and road accidents involving cycles are at the top of the list.
-These accidents, more often than not, are extremely dangerous for cyclists since bicycles offer no barriers to protect from physical harm whatsoever.
+These accidents, more often than not, are extremely dangerous for cyclists since bicycles offer no barriers to protect them from physical harm whatsoever.

 Common Causes Of Accidents Involving Cyclists

 Despite taking measures to design cyclist-friendly paths, cyclists often need to share roads with other vehicles, from motorbikes and cars to larger buses and lorries.
 Even if you are a very experienced and skilled cyclist with good control over your bicycle and proper knowledge of the highway code, you are only safe if others using the road are equally aware of the rules and follow them.

 Lack of road awareness, failure to judge the speed or distance of the cyclist, the inability of drivers to see cyclists properly and general rash or negligent behaviour, are some of the major reasons why cycling accidents happen.

 Among the most common causes of cycling accidents are:

 Vehicles Turning Into The Path Of Cyclists